Mechanics Versus Psychology Horse Training

 It's important to learn where to place a spur, how to direct the rein or how to shift our body weight.
-However, if we can
+However, if we can understand

-understand how a horse thinks and what motivates them, it will go a long way in shaping their behavior.
+how a horse thinks and what motivates them, it will go a long way in shaping their behavior.

 First of all, a horse just wants to be comfortable.
-If we can set up every scenario where the right thing becomes easy for the
+If we can set up every scenario where the right thing becomes easy for the horse

-But they have to feel like it is working out for them.
+have to feel like it is working out for them.
 That's why we have to be an equine psychologist.